-* Socio-economic factors – according to the Oxford Dictionary this relates to or is concerned with the interaction of social (our society and its organisation) and economic factors (sources of finance, disposable income, type, quality and quantity of goods purchased, housing, etc).
+* Socio-economic factors – according to the Oxford Dictionary this relates to or is concerned with the interaction of social (our society and its organization) and economic factors (sources of finance, disposable income, type, quality and quantity of goods purchased, housing, etc).

-* Being a long term carer – it should come as no surprise that being a long term carer for a chronically ill or disabled parent or child can be a factor in our own mental health.
+* Being a long-term carer – it should come as no surprise that being a long-term carer for a chronically ill or disabled parent or child can be a factor in our own mental health.

 * Some medications – the side effects of some medications may include, for example, depression or paranoia.

-* Some medical conditions – having one mental illness can presuppose another; having a long term medical condition may presuppose a mental illness.
-For example someone affected by OCD (obsessive compulsive disorder) may also be diagnosed with depression or someone confined to a wheel chair may be affected by anxiety.
+* Some medical conditions – having one mental illness can presuppose another; having a long-term medical condition may presuppose a mental illness.
+For example, someone affected by OCD (obsessive-compulsive disorder) may also be diagnosed with depression or someone confined to a wheelchair may be affected by anxiety.

 * Trauma – a deeply distressing or disturbing experience, particularly as a child, may lead to mental illness in later life, particularly if inadequately treated or supported originally.